Maadesh/Sentiment-Analysis/README.md

 # Sentiment-Analysis
-Performed sentiment analysis on IMDB movie reviews
+Performed sentiment analysis on movie reviews using Machine Learning